mizu78/upec_bigdata/TD2/TD2.md

 |------------|
 | Fill in this chunk of code so that we can send to Kafka cluster a data about the position of the bus, with the following information: <ul><li>`bus_id`</li><li>`longitude`</li><li>`latitude`</li></ul> <br> The data sent to cluster must in JSON format.|

-Once you’ve done this right, you can find in the Confluent UI your first sucessfully sent message.
+Once you've done this right, you can find in the Confluent UI your first sucessfully sent message.

 | _Question 2_ |